Abe-Telo/ha-addon-surface-wifi-fix/README.md

 Call `surface_wifi_fix.disable_power_save` from **Developer Tools → Services**.
 Optionally pass `interface: <name>` to override the configured interface for a single run.

 ## Repository layout
-- `custom_components/surface_wifi_fix/` — Home Assistant integration package following the same layout as core components.
+- `custom_components/surface_wifi_fix/` — Home Assistant integration package following the same layout as core components (canonical location for HACS installs).
-- `surface_wifi_fix/` — Legacy Supervisor add-on assets (retained for reference; the new integration supersedes the add-on for applying the Wi-Fi fix from inside Home Assistant).
+- Legacy Supervisor add-on assets are no longer included; the integration now provides the supported path for applying the Wi-Fi fix from inside Home Assistant.